damlalper/Ceefax2077-Kiroween/ceefax-2077/README.md

 This is a hackathon project, but contributions are welcome!

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Submit a pull request
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ---

 ## 📄 License

-MIT License - See LICENSE file for details
+MIT License - See [LICENSE](LICENSE) file for details

 ---